OCA/business-requirement/business_requirement/README.rst

    :alt: Input customer story, scenario, gap

-3. Confirm the Business requirement (for BR User and Manager) At that stage the customer story/scenario/Gap is not modifiable anymore
+3. Confirm the Business requirement (for BR User and Manager) At that stage the Customer story/Scenario/Gap is not modifiable anymore

 |image5|

 .. |image5| image:: static/img/bus_req_confirmed.png